Skip to main content

 We highly recommend using Visual Studio Code for writing MIDI Remote API Scripts.
 We provide a JSDoc based auto-completion setup.
 You will not have to look up types and methods in a separate documentation.
 Visual Studio Code will help you write scripts intuitively.

-1. Make sure the folder of the Visual Studio Code executable is added to the PATH environment variable.
+1. Make sure the folder containing the Visual Studio Code executable is in your PATH environment variable.

-2. Make sure you have the newest Cubase / Nuendo installed.
+2. Make sure you have a current Cubase / Nuendo version installed.

 3. Start Cubase / Nuendo.